yehdihouldanna/dhamet/ReadMe.md

 git fetch --all

-and then each contributor will have to pull from his computer to put have his code up to date. with ```git pull```
+and then each contributor will have to pull from his computer to update his/her code with ```git pull```

 if it doesn't work,
 we fetch and manuallly merge with master

 ```shell
 git fetch --all
 git merge origin/master
 ```

+to merge a branch into master :

+# Global server
+python .\manage.py runserver 0.0.0.0:8000